TapwaveZodiac/novelaiUKB/docs/Glossary.md

 This page aims to define terms that are often used by the community and may not be immediately accessible to newcomers.

+## Anlas

+*Feature*

+NovelAI's "currency", used to generate images or train modules.

 ## Asterism (⁂)

 *Typography*